Driving excellence in healthcare and the life sciences

 The Rotman School focuses on developing healthcare and life sciences professionals and managers into powerful executives and leaders.
-Through a personal leadership development plan, one-on-one coaching and experiential learning, we will help you reach a deeper understanding of your strengths and true career potential.
+Through a personal leadership development plan, one-on-one coaching and experiential learning, discover and achieve your true career potential.

 Personal leadership development plan

 Create a personal leadership development plan and follow it throughout the program in a process of learning, applying and reflecting.
 How you define success, and your path to success, are the key factors in building your plan.

 Receiving valuable feedback from a variety of sources is the cornerstone of personal development.
 Multiple assessments will help you understand your skills and develop better self-awareness.
 Your executive leadership coach will help you explore key areas of your personal leadership development plan and focus your attention on what is working well and what needs to change, based on your assessment and team feedback.

 Gain critical knowledge of team dynamics and the actions you can take to achieve success as a high-performing team.

 The leadership retreat helps you see yourself and your world through new lenses, recognizing that complexity, ambiguity and challenges are opportunities for innovation, reinvention and renewal.

 HLS Leadership Network

 Gain access to a wide network of leaders from different parts of the healthcare and life sciences sector through the HLS Leadership Network, an exclusive network of senior executives who have been carefully selected to reflect a variety of career and life experiences.
 The advisors will assist students with first-hand knowledge about specific industries, functions, business problems and most importantly, provide advice on their career options.
 Engage both in person and remotely with a variety of advisors, and tailor your studies to your own business and career learning objectives.